 The man who directed two Home Alone films, Chris Columbus will be taking up a position as producer on the production which was written by Matt Lieberman who wrote MGM’s stop-motion animated The Addams Family.
 The script is based on an original idea by David Guggenheim, creator of the TV show Designated Survivor, and Lieberman.

 Columbus, Michael Barnathan and Mark Radcliffe will produce for 1492 Pictures.
 Executive producing are Ocean Blue Entertainment, Monica Lago Kaytis, Lyn Lucibello, Adam Kolbrenner, Robyn Meisinger and Guggenheim.
-Erik-Jan De Boer, who won an Oscar for his work on Life of Pi, will oversee the visual effects.
+Erik-Jan De Boer, who won an Oscar for his work on Life of Pi, will

 Judah Lewis will next be seen in Summer of ’84, a thriller set to debut at the Sundance Film Festival in January, Camp has just finished filming on the Dust Bowl drama Dreamland with Margot Robbie and is expected to return for the second season of HBO’s Big Little Lies, reprising her role as Reese Witherspoon’s daughter.